jekylltools/jekyll-tipue-search/README.md

 ## Installation

-1. Add the `assets/tipuesearch` folder and all contents to your Jekyll assets folder.
-This is usually `assets`.
+1. Add the `assets/tipuesearch` folder and all contents to your Jekyll assets folder, usually the `assets` folder.

 2. Add the following to your head template, usually `_includes/head.html`: